About us

 Wooden framed beehives create artificially large colonies compared to a wild hollow tree colony.
 Manufactured wooden framed beehives can produce more than 50 kilos of surplus honey compared to wild hollow tree colonies that nature ensures only gather sufficient to feed the bees.

-Thus the beekeepers chosen solution was to provide secure homes for the reintroduction ferral swarms back into the wild.
-This is how the concept of The Blue Box emerged.
 Just like a bird or bat box The Blue Box provides a safe space for wild bees to live and thrive.
-It sounds obvious but it is not as easy as it looks to reintroduce urban swarms and ensurethe ferral swarms survive.
+It sounds obvious but it is not as easy as it looks to reintroduce urban swarms and ensure the feral swarms survive.

 And so, the project was named BeesMAX (to maximise the potential of the honey bee) and the not-for-profit company by limited guarantee was formed.